AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 <event class="cls1 cls2" attr="value" />
 ```

-Events could be raised with argument objects which could be child elements in a virtual DOM structure.
+Events could be raised or dispatched with argument objects.
+These could be child elements of the events in a virtual DOM structure.

 ```xml
 <event class="cls1 cls2">